amrl/product_security_challenge/REPORT.md

 #### 8. Account lockout
 Rate limiting is implemented for login attempts.
 A username has a maximum of 3 password attempts every 30 seconds before an account (username) lockout for a maximum of 30 seconds.
-Note that this introduces a possibility of denial-of-service by the server caused by an attacker, as the attacker only needs to attempt 3 logins with a username before that username is temporarily locked out.
+Note that this introduces a possibility of denial-of-service caused by an attacker, as the attacker only needs to attempt 3 logins with a username before that username is temporarily locked out.

 #### 9. Cookie